One Day in Kanazawa Itinerary | The Perfect Day Trip

 Don’t have time to read yet?
 Grab my Quick Recommendations!👇

-🗺️ Insurance: Protect yourself on your trip with Travel Medical Insurance.
+🗺️ Protect yourself on your trip with Travel Medical Insurance.

-📱 Connect: Always stay connected, and do so seamlessly, with a Japan eSim!📱
+📱 Always stay connected with a Japan eSim!📱

 Omicho Market

 First thing, when you step outside of the Kanazawa Station, admire the Tsuzimimon Gate!
-Second thing, start a quick 15 minute walk towards your first stop: Omicho Market.
+Second thing, start a quick 15-minute walk towards your first stop: Omicho Market.

-Dating back to the Edo period, Omicho Market is about 300 years old, and is Kanazawa’s largest food market.
-As a quick fun fact, this market is often nicknamed Kanazawa’s Kitchen.
-With more than 180 stalls, here you’ll finding the freshest seafood, street food, to Japanese sweets, home goods, and so much more.
+As a quick, fun fact, this market is often nicknamed Kanazawa’s Kitchen.
+With more than 180 stalls, here you’ll find the freshest seafood, street food, Japanese sweets, home goods, and so much more.

 Visiting this market is the perfect opportunity to try out some delicious, traditional foods.
-As a celiac, I had limited options, but I can confirm that the crab and the strawberry Daifuku (mochi) were phenomenal!😍
+As a celiac, I had limited options, but I can confirm that the crab and the strawberry Daifuku (mochi) were phenomenal! 😍

 It is also the perfect opportunity to dive deeper, experience the bustling market life, and surround yourself with locals living their regular days.
 Opening at 9 AM, this market is busiest in the mornings.